 - Stay physically active.
 Your physical activity is related to risk for colon and breast cancer.
 Excess weight gained from inactivity increases the risk of multiple cancers.

 - Limit alcohol consumption.
 It is important to be mindful of how much alcohol you drink.
 Alcohol intake, even in moderate amounts, can increase the risk for colon, breast, esophageal and oropharyngeal cancer.

 - Learn about screenings.
 Your primary care doctor can recommend appropriate cancer screenings based on your age, personal risk and family history.

 - Blond or red hair

-- Blue eyes
+- Blue or pale green eyes

 - Fair complexion